Hungary Women v Scotland Women

 "But equally Ukraine will certainly be difficult and so will Hungary, particularly away from home."

-'It is amazing to play at the national stadium'
+'Amazing to play at national stadium'

 Scotland have lost Caroline Weir, Lisa Evans and Lucy Graham from Martinez Losa's first squad, with Lizzie Arnott, Rachel Boyle and uncapped Glasgow City defender Jenna Clark called up as a replacements.